v-loves-avocados/black-friday/README.md

 # Security Concerns
+We are extra careful when working with clients' data, especially when PII data is involved.
+In our project, client id and the products id are anoynymized.
+Besides, we have the following considerations:

 ## Secure Infrastructure
 We will keep our data, data pipeline and analytics work in the Google Cloud Platform, the most trustworthy and trusted cloud platform.
 (https://cloud.google.com/security/infrastructure/)

-# Security Concerns
-We are extra careful when working with clients' data, especially when PII data is involved.
-In our project, client id and the products id are anoynymized.
-Besides, we have the following considerations:

 ## Prevent Data Loss
 We will work with our client to utilize Google's Cloud Data Loss Prevention service (https://cloud.google.com/dlp/)